rmsuthar/ravindra/index.md

 - **Version control and CI/CD:** Experienced with Git, Bitbucket, Jenkins, and JIRA for version control and continuous integration/deployment.
 - **Cross-platform web development:** Expertise in developing web applications compatible with iOS and Android.
 - **Web components and shadow DOM:** Knowledgeable in creating reusable web components with encapsulated styles.
-- **Backend technologies:** Familiar with Node.js, Java, and Python for server-side development.
+- **Backend technologies:** Familiar with Node.js, Java, Python, and MongoDB (NoSQL) for server-side development.
 - **AEM (Adobe Experience Manager) Development:** Working experience in core AEM development, AEM headless CMS implementation, and content fragment-based API development for enterprise content management solutions.
 - **AEM Headless CMS:** Working experience in architecting and developing headless CMS solutions using AEM to deliver content across multiple channels and platforms.
 - **Content Fragment APIs:** Working experience in designing and implementing content fragment-based APIs in AEM for flexible, API-driven content delivery and multi-channel publishing.